<del>

 Using <del>

-The <del> element element represents a range of text that has been deleted from a document, styling text as strikethrough by default.
+The <del> HTML element represents a range of text that has been deleted from a document.

 Cautions